CtrlK

 Progressive Disclosure

-The content is well-structured with numbered sections and clear headings, but it's a moderately long single file with no references to external files.
-The optional Learnings section and the fallback reviewer assignment patterns could potentially be split out, though for a standalone skill this is acceptable.
+The content is well-structured with numbered sections and clear headings, but it's all inline in a single file.
+The optional Learnings section and the detailed duplicate-PR-check logic could potentially be split out.
+However, for a skill of this size (~100 lines), the inline approach is reasonable, just slightly long.

 2 / 3